FunkyQChicken/rutile/Readme.md

 # Rutile
-This is an attempt to make an arbitrary language compiler in ruby.
+This is an attempt to make an arbitrary language interpreter in ruby.
 Currently under heavy developement.

 ## Plan
 There are many different layers needed to complete this project,
 * Tokenizer
 * Semantic Analyzer
 * AST Constructor